commercetools/sphere-node-product-csv-sync/README.md

 ## Group Variants

-With this subcommand you can group several rows in a CSV together as variants of one product.
+With this sub command you can group several rows in a CSV together as variants of one product.
 It will add a column `variantId` to all rows.
 Thereby rows are handled as a groups if the they have the same value in the column defined via `headerIndex`.

 ### Usage